-Podcast series 'Minding the gap: conversations on gender'
+Podcast series 'Minding the gap: Conversations on gender'

 Gender is often considered a synonym of women.
 It is often depicted in binary terms of ‘women vs men’.
 However, ‘gender’ is not a monolithic concept.
 It is a product of history and cultural, economic and political interactions.
 It refers to norms, socially accepted behaviours and expectations that people in a society have to conform to.
 Ensuring gender equality means that the interests, priorities and needs of the diversity of different groups of women and men are equally taken into account.
 It means that they have equal rights and responsibilities.